marmelab/react-admin/docs/InfiniteList.md

 ## Usage

-Here is the minimal code necessary to display an infinite list of books:
+Here is the minimal code necessary to display a list of books with infinite scroll:

 ```jsx
 // in src/books.js